PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** As a volunteer today I was working on material for Study Jam, specifically to support lesson 1 The analytical problem

 **Thoughts :** I am looking forward to all the Study Jam activities, which is a great opportunity.
 I continue with the challenge of #sg_python_community with files.

+## Day 45 : January 23 , 2020 | Study Jam Day

+**Today's Progress :** As a Tech AMA volunteer for Study Jam #l1_analytical_problem channel I support the schedule of 11 PM - 1 AM GMT in this time I shared a fun quiz and I created a graphic in order to understand the CRISP-DM process

+**Thoughts :** Also I participated in the activities: "Bingo", "The Dangers of Dirty Data" and "Working with Kaggle Databases in Jupyter Notebook".
+Thanks @susyjam, Susan Walsh, @Gerardo Valencia  and @Samuel Ekladious